BotGeniusHub/Pokemon-Catch-Bot/README.md

 - Encounter a wild Pokémon in the group chat at regular intervals.
 - Catch the encountered Pokémon by using the `/catch` command.
 - View the list of Pokémon caught by a user using the `/pokedex` command.
-- See the leaderboard of the top Pokémon catchers using the `/topcatcher` command.

 ## Setup